NathanDWalsh/els/README.md

 including any transformations.
 These configurations must be defined in a structured manner: it is the design of this configuration structure via els's _configuration components_ that is covered in this chapter.
-The human-readable design is covered in [@sec:els-config-design], explaining a shallow YAML document schema for setting ingestion pipeline configurations.
+The human-readable design is covered in [Configuration Schema](#Configuration-Schema), explaining a shallow YAML document schema for setting ingestion pipeline configurations.